ballarat-hackerspace/association/rules-of-the-association.md

 **(1)** Subject to the Rules and by­laws of the Association, if the committee is of the opinion that a member has refused or neglected to comply with the Rules and/or by­ laws, or has been guilty of conduct unbecoming a member or prejudicial to the interests of the Association, the committee may by resolution—

-  - (a) suspend that member from membership of the Association for a specified
+  - (a) suspend that member from membership of the Association for a specified period; or
   - (b) expel that member from the Association; or
   - (c) fine that member an amount not exceeding $500